-Information for Majors
+Information for Black Studies Majors

 Key for required core and distribution requirements for the major: R (Required); A (Africa); US (United States); CLA (Caribbean/Latin America); D (Africa and its Diaspora).

-- Demonstrate broad familiarity with several regions in Africa, and the African Diaspora;
+- demonstrate broad familiarity with several regions in Africa, and the African Diaspora;

-- Recognize and utilize the elements of sound argument in their reading and writing;
+- recognize and utilize the elements of sound argument in their reading and writing;

-- Focus their work within the major on a particular field or a specific research question;
+- focus their work within the major on a particular field or a specific research question;

-- Prepare and complete an extended research project.
+- prepare and complete an extended research project.

 Departmental Honors Program

 All candidates for honors must write a senior thesis.
 Candidates for honors will, with departmental permission, take Black Studies 498-499 during their senior year.
 The departmental recommendation for Latin honors will be determined by the student's level of performance on their thesis.

 - A student who wishes to write a thesis in the Black Studies Department should consult with their advisor about a topic in the spring semester of junior year.
 Each candidate must then submit a five page prospectus, similar to that written in Black Studies 300, and a brief bibliography to the department office no later than noon of the first Friday in April of your junior year.

 - Black Studies faculty will consider thesis proposals at the first department meeting of the academic year.